By Jason Tugman

 “There is a fundamental distinction between the reward for taking a known risk and that for assuming a risk whose value itself is not known,” Knight wrote.
 A known risk is “easily converted into an effective certainty,” while “true uncertainty,” as Knight called it, is “not susceptible to measurement.”

 Knightian uncertainty—that is, the truly unknowable—applied to organizational cyber risk would state that it is plausible to identify and measure a large portion of the known risks (let’s say, 90 percent for this example) to a project, program, product, or company.
 However, in this example, this can leave as much as 10 percent of risk immeasurable!
-True uncertainty is found in those stochastic and isomorphic events that take an organization by surprise; asymmetric to cyber strategy.
+True uncertainty is found in those stochastic and nonisomorphic events–those events we think we know but just ain’t so–that take an organization by surprise; asymmetric to cyber strategy.
 It was true uncertainty that Rumsfeld was referring to as “unknown unknowns.”
-And it is from this same Knightian percentage that the next zero-day event will appear.
+And it is from this same Knightian percentage that the next event will appear.

 Accepting Uncertainty, or, Polya to the Rescue

-If we accept Knightian thinking then we accept that we cannot know the next shockingly-stock-dropping-zero-day that befalls our beloved organizations.
-If echoes of the nihilist mantra “We believe in nothing” is ringing in your ear, take comfort that you are not alone.
-But fear not intrepid risk managers!
-Before you throw the room-tying-together-rug out with the pee stain, we have another character from days gone by that can provide us with some hopeful guidance.
+If we accept Knightian thinking then we accept that we cannot know the next shockingly-stock-dropping-event that befalls our beloved organizations.
+If echoes of the nihilist mantra “We believe in nothing” is ringing in your ear, fear not intrepid risk managers!
+Before you throw the room-tying-together-rug out with the pee stain, there’s yet another character to introduce from days gone by that can provide us with some hopeful guidance.

 - What are the critical functions of the project, program, product, or company?